shailisahu283/Waste-Management-Segmentation-CNN/README.md

    - Displayed the proportions in a visually appealing manner with a customized color scheme.

 ---
+### 🗓️ **Week 2: Model Training & Improvements**

+#### **Improvements**:
+- **Data Augmentation**: Implemented techniques like rotation, width and height shifts, zoom, and horizontal flipping to improve model generalization.
+- **Learning Rate Scheduler**: Introduced a learning rate scheduler to adjust the learning rate dynamically after a set number of epochs for better training performance.
+- **Model Training**: Trained the model for 15 epochs using the augmented data and validated on the test dataset.
+- **Visualization**: Plotted accuracy and loss curves to monitor the model’s progress during training and identify any overfitting or underfitting.

+---

 ## 📊 Class Distribution
 Here’s a quick look at the distribution of Organic and Recyclable waste in the dataset: